buraglio/draft-ghnb-v6ops-rfc3849-update/draft-ietf-v6ops-rfc3849-update.md

 networks require more than a /20.
 It is believed that a reservation of a /20 would cover the documentation needs as they relate the broad range of realistic network deployments.

+# Filtering and appropriate use

+Documentation prefixes are for the use or relaying configuration and documentation examples and as such MUST NOT be used for actual traffic, MUST NOT be  globally advertised, and SHOULD NOT be used internally for routed production traffic or other connectivity.
+Documentation prefixes should be considered bogon and filtered bidirectionally appropriately.

 # Conventions and Definitions